-Quests in Diablo 2 are a fun part of the game, and some must be completed in each act to advance to the next Act or difficulty level.
-They also drive the game’s narrative as the player progresses through all five acts.
-Diablo 2 Resurrected has five Acts with six quests in the first three acts, (and one secret bonus quest in Act One) and three in the final act.
+Diablo 2 has five Acts with six quests in the first three acts, (and one secret bonus quest in Act One) and three in the final act.
 The fifth act features a further six more quests (this was Lord of Destruction expansion content), but doesn’t change how any of the quests in the first four acts work, other than adding a little bit to the last quest in Act Four.

 Many quests have multiple parts, where you must gather several items and combine them, or take them back to various NPCs to get more information or a new item.
 As you execute the various steps in the quest, the instructions in the Quest menu will change to tell you what you need do next.
-Most players have seen all the quests many times and just double click their keyboard hotkey for Quests when the button pops up, since they know what it’s going to say and they want it off of their playing screen.
+Most players have seen all the quests many times and just double click their keyboard hotkey for Quests when the button pops up.

-The quests button can be useful also, it will let you know when you are near a quest item or monster, and you can use that as an early warning system in some places such as nearing Nihlathak in Act Five.
+The quests button can be useful, it will let you know when you are near a quest item or monster, and you can use that as an early warning system in some places such as nearing Nihlathak in Act Five.

-You can in most cases proceed right to the quest without talking to any of the NPCs about it, but if you do return to town every NPC will have something to say about the quest, either offering suggestions or telling you directly how to do it, or just talking about it in a gossipy manner.
-These conversations are usually interesting and often funny, but many players never take the time to listen to them, since they are only available at certain times, often mid-quest, and not before or afterwards.
+You can in most cases proceed right to the quest without talking to any of the NPCs, but if you do return to town every NPC will have something to say about the quest, either offering suggestions or telling you directly how to do it, or just talking about it.
+These conversations are usually interesting and often amusing, but many players never take the time to listen to them, since they are only available at certain times, often mid-quest, and not before or afterward.
 Try talking to Asheara in Act Three sometime when you have the Golden Bird from Meshif, before you give it to Alkor, for example.

 Once you’ve done a quest in an act you can’t do it again, but you can (and often must) do each quest on each difficulty level, getting the full reward each time.